[Updated Dec. 7th, 2024]

 You probably even asked yourself why is jet lag worse coming home.
 You're not alone.
 This sneaky travel companion messes with our internal clocks, leaving us tired, grumpy, and out of sync.

-Jet lag is a common issue for travellers crossing multiple time zones.
+Jet lag is a common issue for travelers crossing multiple time zones.
 This condition results from the disruption of your body's internal clock, known as the circadian rhythm, which regulates sleep and wake cycles.
 Symptoms of jet lag can include fatigue, insomnia, disorientation, and gastrointestinal problems.

 When you're jet-lagged, your cognitive functions can take a hit.
 Concentration, decision-making, and memory can all be compromised.
 This is not only inconvenient but can also be a safety concern, especially if you're driving or operating heavy machinery.